anaypatil101/csv-analysis-agent/README.md

 # 📊 CSV Analysis Agent

-An interactive CLI agent that lets you analyze CSV files using natural language.
+An interactive agent that lets you analyze CSV files using natural language.
 Powered by **OpenAI** and **LangChain**, it reads your data into a pandas DataFrame and answers questions conversationally — no code required from the user.

 > Currently ships with the **World Happiness Report 2018** dataset as a demo, but can be adapted to any CSV.